ChoGGi/SurvivingMars_CheatMods/Tutorials/Hidden Milestones.md

     id = "WubbaLubbaDubDub"
   })
-  --shows the green checkmark in milestone dialog, and the date next to it if not MilestoneCompleted.WubbaLubbaDubDub then
+  --shows the green checkmark in milestone dialog, and the date next to it local mc = MilestoneCompleted if not mc.WubbaLubbaDubDub then
-    MilestoneCompleted.WubbaLubbaDubDub = 479000000 --sol 666
+    mc.WubbaLubbaDubDub = 479000000 --sol 666
   end
 end
 ```